What to Do With Your Dog When You Travel

 - Instead of the dogs going into a cement kennel run where they're going to relieve themselves in the same area where they sleep, at Ty's place they sleep in crates, much like many do at home.
 And during the training, they often go home with the trainers to do actual in-home training.

-The awesome thing is that the doggy boot camp takes care of 80 percent of the issues, so you only need to figure out the remaining 20 percent.
+The awesome thing is that the doggy boot camp takes care of 80 percent of the issues, so you only need to figure out the remaining 20 percent, and they even have a vet for emergencies, they are always looking out for a dog shaking his head too much or other uncommon behavior.
 Not feeling overly confident about the ability to ever really be able to call Hashtag and actually have him come, this fact was very reassuring to me.
 Our touch-up session really helped me see that.
 In only a month, Hashtag has started listening to me and we even went on a walk and for a ride in the car together alone, which is major progress.

 In short...
 While our family was enjoying our European adventure, Hashtag was enjoying spending time playing with other dogs and getting one-on-one attention from his trainers.
 He came back to us in better shape and more obedient.
 We were not only able to breathe easier while we were on vacation, but we have enjoyed him so much more since being back.